vijay-shankaranand/tp/docs/UserGuide.md

 Format: `add_contact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

-* Contact name can only take alphanumeric values.
+* Contact name can only take alphanumeric values (i.e should consist only of alphabets and numbers).
-* Contact name and Address should not have more than one whitespace in-between each word.
+* Contact name and address should not have more than one whitespace in-between each word.
 * Phone number should be in appropriate (8-digit numeric) format.
 * Phone number does not provide support for special characters, such as `+` and `-`, as it is more targeted for job fest event planners in **Singapore**.
 * Email should be in the appropriate (@xxx.com) format.